Thursday, November 16

 Readings and conversation with MIT writing professor Joe Haldeman, four-time Nebula Award winner, and author of The Forever War and many other books.

-This forum will be moderated by CMS Co-Director Henry Jenkins.
+This forum is moderated by CMS Co-Director Henry Jenkins.

 By Greg Peverill-Conti and Marie Thibault